Grandparents, Minor Children, and Custody by Extended Family Members in Florida, Florida

 Parents and Grandparents or extended family members may also agree to a “concurrent custody” agreement.
 Concurrent custody agreements provide that the Grandparent and Parent both have rights to make decisions for a child, where the temporary custody orders typically award the majority of timesharing to the family member over the parent.

-A Grandparent in the Leon County / Tallahassee area may also seek temporary custody of a minor child over the written objection of a parent, but in doing so faces a high burden of showing clear and convincing evidence that the objecting parent is unfit, and has abused, neglected, or abandoned the child (as defined in Florida Chapter 39).
+A Grandparent in the Leon County / Florida area may also seek temporary custody of a minor child over the written objection of a parent, but in doing so faces a high burden of showing clear and convincing evidence that the objecting parent is unfit, and has abused, neglected, or abandoned the child (as defined in Florida Chapter 39).